hemanthnhs/CS5610-WebDev-HW7/README.md

 * Total hours must be less than or equal to 8 to submit a timesheet
 * Only completed/filled tasks(i.e with jobcode and hours) are saved
 * Blank rows are allowed and handled.
+* Alert to manager when a user submits timesheet less than 8 hours will be timedout in 15s or on dismiss.

 ## Sample Data to login

-Please use the following data to login and test the application Managers
+Please use the following data to login and test the application
+Managers

 email: manager1@example.com
 password: passwordmanager1
 manages workers 1 to 5